Aatrick/LightDiffusion/README.md

 least number of lines and in the least complex way.
 It's made by retro-engineering Stable-Diffusion, ComfyUI and SDWebUI.

+There's also a LightDiffusion version using Flux Dev available in releases and Flux branch.

 ## Features

 - Original Txt2Img, Img2Img (R-ERSGAN4x+ UltimateSDUpscaling DPM++ 2M)